amoh-godwin/Articulae/mds/educative/first_encounter/write_the_ui_code.md

 # Write the UI code

 In this section you will be having your first encounter with creating GUIs.

+Because we are using the Top-Down software engineering approach, we will be writing the UI code first before we connect it to python.
+Because this will just be an introduction, we will do very little in python.

-You don't understand the code yet, but I want you to get a feel of how simple it is to create a GUI.
+You won't understand the code yet, but I want you to get a feel of how simple it is to create a GUI.

-We will be writing the UI code first and then connect the UI code to python.
+Follow these steps:

-* Create a new file anywhere on your computer and call it `main.qml`.
+* Create a new file and call it `main.qml`.

 * Open it and write the following code in it:

-  main.qml

   ```qml
   import QtQuick